wazo-platform/wazo-doc/source/getting_started/getting_started.rst

 ***************

 This section will show you how to create a user with a SIP line.
 This simple use case covers what a lot of people need to start using a phone.
-You can use these steps for connectinhg a softphone, a Linksys PAP2 or a SIP phone via the web interface.
+You can use these steps for configuring a phone (e.g  a softphone, an Analog-to-Digital switch or a SIP phone).

 This tutorial doesn't cover how to automatically provision a :ref:`supported device
 <official-devices>`.
-For this, you must refer to the :ref:`provisionning
+For this, consult the :ref:`provisionning
 section. <intro-provisioning>`

 We first need to log into the XiVO web interface.
 The web interface is where you can administer the whole system.